hickeng/financial/usage.md

 In this document we care about only a few values:

 1. Grant Date & Purchase Date - this pair of data controls the price at which the shares are purchased.
-You need to confirm _both_ are the same before using a row as some people have reported different grant dates resulting in very different purchase price.
-Match these up against the similarly titled columns in the `ESPP` sheet.
-If the prepopulated date values do not match yours, see [instructions for adding a row](#add-a-row-for-espp) and then add the data into the new row.
+   * these dates are key inputs, used to source the market price for the start and end of the offering period, and to determine other properties about the lot.
-2. Enter the `Shares Purchased` value from the document into the similarly named columns in the `ESPP` sheet.
+2. Enter the `Shares Purchased` value from the document into the similarly named column in the `ESPP` sheet.
    1. if you've sold this lot pre-merger, don't enter it at all
    1. if you've sold some shares from this lot pre-merger, adjust the number of shares to be only those you held over the merger.
-   1. if the numbers for your ESPP lot do not match the prepopulated values for the purchase date, see [these detailed steps](#add-a-row-for-espp).
 3. (optional) Enter `Current Contributions` and `Previous Carry Forward` values from the document into the similarly named column.
-    * The sheet will calculate the `Carry Forward` value for all but the first, but double check and use the document value if different.
-You can put the value either in the top cell and let it propagate down, or put it in the row for your first lot.
-It depends whether you prefer to keep all inputs in the colour coded boxes or not, but there's no functional difference.
     * This is purely to allow you to collate all the inputs into one location - the Current Contributions and Carry Forward do not impact the final calculation.
+    * These columns are hidden by default - click on the `<>` arrows between columns to expand.
+    * The sheet will calculate the `Carry Forward` value for all but the first, but double check and override with the document value if different.

 ![example ESPP purchase confirmation](assets/espp-example-purchase-confirmation.png)

 ![example entry of ESPP data into the sheet](assets/espp-example-entry-into-sheet.png)

 ## RSU